 Background I have a BFA in graphic design from the University of Illinois at Urbana/Champaign and have been a graphic designer for many years.
 That is, telling stories with words and pictures is my game.
 I’ve been immersed in good and bad photography for design projects, and that has made me discerning (picky!) about what’s fun, boring, entrancing, effective in a photo.
 My design background of visual experience plus client collaboration brings extra insight to my photography work.

 Personal I’m a transplant from Illinois (I lived in Charleston, Shorewood, Champaign and Chicago), and now have made a home in Needham, Massachusetts.
 In my spare time, I teach tai chi at YMAABoston, I sing with Chorus pro Musica in Boston, and I dance at Moody Street Circus.
-I volunteer my skills at JFS of MetroWest.
+I volunteer my skills at a few places including JFS of MetroWest.
 I’m married and the mom of two fine young men.

 Photo at right by Marilyn Cook: Yes, Illinois is as flat as you’ve heard.